 Results of Running RockBench on Rockset

 Before we analyze the results of the benchmark, let’s refresh our memory of Rockset’s Aggregator Leaf Tailer (ALT) architecture.
 The ALT architecture allows Rockset to scale ingest compute and query compute separately.
-This benchmark measures the speed of indexing in Rockset’s Converged Index™, which maintains an inverted index, a columnar store and a record store on all fields.
-The benefit of building all indices is that queries are fast because it can leverage any of these pre-built indices.
+This benchmark measures the speed of indexing in Rockset’s Converged Index™, which maintains an inverted index, a columnar store and a record store on all fields, and efficiently enables queries on new data to be available almost instantly and to perform incredibly fast.
+Queries are fast because it can leverage any of these pre-built indices.
 The data latency that we record in our benchmarking is a measure of how fast Rockset can index streaming data.
 Complete results can be found here.

 Rockset p50 and p95 data latency using a 4XLarge Virtual Instance at a batch size of 50

 The first observation is that a Rockset 4XLarge Virtual Instance can support a billion events flowing in every day (approx. 12K events/sec) while keeping the data latency to under 1 second.
 This write rate is sufficient to support a variety of use cases, ranging from fleet management operations to handling events generated from sensors.

 The second observation is that if you have to support a higher write rate, it is as simple as upgrading to the next higher Rockset Virtual Instance.
 Rockset is scalable, and depending on the amount of resources you dedicate, you can reduce your data latency or support higher write rates.
 Extrapolating from these benchmark results: an online gaming system that produces 40K events/sec and requires a data latency of 1 second may be satisfied with a Rockset 16XLarge Virtual Instance.
 Also, migrating from one Rockset Virtual Instance to another does not cause any downtime, which makes it easy for users to migrate from one instance to another.